 The following gives an example of dockerfile content for running the Vusers under a specified user account with network access to shared locations.
-Replace the values between <> with credentials for a valid user account in your environment, with network access to the shared resources.
+Replace the Installation Guide Installing a load generator values between <> with credentials for a valid user account in your environment, with network access to the shared resources.